Resources for Businesses and Employees Affected by the Economic Impacts of COVID-19

 Small Business Administration Economic Injury Disaster Loan Program provides up to $2 million in Federal loan assistance.
 Ask your financial institution about the Paycheck Protection Program.

 These programs may no longer be available due to high demand.
 Please check the SBA website regularly for updates.

 Avoiding Layoffs through a Work Sharing Program administered by the State of California Employment Development Department

 Rapid Response (Imminent Layoff Response) please email Charles Brown III at the Workforce Development Board of Contra Costa County

 Building and Planning: Call 925-674-7200 to find out how to submit permit applications to the Contra Costa County’s Department of Conservation and Development.
 Special procedures are in place, and applicants are encouraged to review the latest information online.
 Other department services are also available during this time although our offices are not open to the public.

-State of California Franchise Tax Board and U.S. Internal Revenue Service: Businesses (and individuals) can extend 2019 tax filing and payments to July 15, 2020.
+State of California Franchise Tax Board and U.S. Internal Revenue Service: 2019 tax filing and payments were due on July 15, 2020.